 35 Things to do in Connecticut this November Last Updated: August 2022

 Looking for something to do in Connecticut in November?
-Even with all the COVID-19 safety restrictions, there is still so much to see and do!
 Whether you want something active or relaxing, cultural or nature-oriented, historic or trendy, Connecticut's got you covered.
 We've even got a few ideas for honoring Veteran's Day on the 11th.
 Here are some highlights for November.

 For even more ideas, check out CTvisit.com, where you can search by type of activity under the “DO” navigation tab, or browse articles full of ideas under the “IDEAS” tab.

 Active & Outdoor Adventures

 1. Get your steps in.
 Head to Mattabesett Trail or Bigelow Hollow State Park in Union and take a hike this fall.
 Peak foliage in the southern half of the state is expected through mid-November.
 Or check out any of these social distance-friendly hikes!

 2. Zip through the trees.
 Weave your way through the different trails of the “aerial forest park” at The Adventure Park at the Discovery Museum in Bridgeport, or at The Adventure Park at Storrs before they close for the season.

 3. Embark on a drive.
-Take in fall foliage at its peak when you go on a scenic drive through New Haven and Fairfield counties.
+Take in stunning foliage at its peak when you go on a scenic drive through the state in all of its fall glory.

 Arts & Culture